dozmorovlab/TADCompare/README.md

+Cresswell, Kellen G., and Mikhail G. Dozmorov. “[TADCompare: An R Package for Differential and Temporal Analysis of Topologically Associated Domains](https://doi.org/10.3389/fgene.2020.00158).”
+Frontiers in Genetics 11 (March 10, 2020): 158.

 `TADCompare` is an R package for differential Topologically Associated Domain (TAD) detection between two Hi-C contact matrices and across a time course, and TAD boundary calling across multiple Hi-C replicates.
 It has three main functions, `TADCompare` for differential TAD analysis, `TimeCompare` for time course analysis, and `ConsensusTADs` for consensus boundary identification.
 The `DiffPlot` function allows for visualizing the differences between two contact matrices.

 # Installation